They even have the same built-in flaw: both spray systems require more cleaning than average because they are prone to clogs.

 If finding the spray system that produces the best paint job is your objective, either tool is going to be suitable.

-As we suggested in the introduction, the X5 is more affordable than the X7.
+As we suggested in the introduction, the Graco Magnum X5 is more affordable than the X7.
 If you are looking for a way to save money, going with the X5 may be a good idea, though for some users getting the X7 (or a similarly capable tool) is going to be necessary.

 Why?
 The X5’s hose maxes out at seventy-five feet, which is fine for one- or two-story homes, but may be a problem for larger-scale paint jobs.

-Still, if you don’t need the extra length, the differences between these two tools are small enough that you should be just fine with the X5.
+Still, if you don’t need the extra length, the differences between these two tools are small enough that you should be just fine with the Magnum X5.

-The features on these tools are also almost identical.
+The features of these tools are also almost identical.
 Each includes a wide range of pressure settings for complete control of paint flow, a garden hose adapter for easy cleaning, and a flip tip system that allows you to temporarily mitigate clogs while you work.

 We have mentioned most of those features already, but that last one is worth elaborating on.